-Here's How Two Schools Have Made Free College Work — For Decades
+Here's How 2 Schools Have Made Free College Work — For Decades

 On a campus tour, marketing director Katie Westerfield points out a new recreational center with a 550-seat gymnasium, which is still under construction.

-"Even though it is not completed and won't be until the end of 2019, [this building] is fully funded at $20 Million," says Westerfield.
+"Even though it is not completed and won't be until the end of 2019, [this building] is fully funded at $20 million," says Westerfield.

 Stepp says he understands how competition for students can make new facilities seem urgent.
 At the same time, he wonders, "How much debt should a college really go into as an institution?
 Do you need to put as much money into the facilities when students ultimately are going to pay for that through tuition?"

-Takeaway number two: Don't do debt — it's too expensive.
+Takeaway No. 2: Don't do debt — it's too expensive.

 Finally, the last lesson is really more like a caution.